Notes on the Geography of Peninsular India: Mumbai: An Andheri Slum

 And, of course, residential space, rented by the month and with a steep initial deposit.

 Girl in white.

 Mother and child.

 Resting against the pipeline.

-Young men relaxing with a televised soccer match.
+Young men watching a football match.

 Father and son.